EU in talks on further Russia expulsions

 When Russia tried to assassinate former spy Sergei Skripal in Salisbury, England, in 2018, Nato and EU countries expelled over 100 Russian diplomats in support.

-But this came after "briefings and presentations by the Brits for their allies about the case, presenting evidence for diplomats of allied countries," according to Jakub Janda, the director of European Values, a think-tank in Prague.
+But this came after "briefings and presentations by the Brits for their allies about the case, presenting evidence for diplomats," according to Jakub Janda, the director of European Values, a think-tank in Prague.

 "It seems almost certain the Czech government did nothing like that," Janda told EUobserver.

-"There's a threat other [EU] countries will be reached by the Kremlin's ... lies about the [Vrbětice] incident, faster than by the feeble communications of the Czech government," he said.
+"There's a threat other [EU] countries will be reached by the Kremlin's ... lies about the [Vrbětice] incident, faster than by the Czech government's feeble communications," he said.

 Firm message?